auralous/auralous/README.md

 ### Authentication

 You cannot sign in to Stereo directly from the development app.
-See [#17](https://github.com/hoangvvo/stereo-web/issues/17) for instruction.
+See [#17](https://github.com/hoangvvo/stereo-web/issues/17) for instruction on how to authenticate.

 ### Workflows